peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
 * `boolean equals(EFloat other)`<br>
- Determines whether this object's mantissa (significand) and exponent are equal to those of another object.
+ Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object.
 * `boolean equals(Object obj)`<br>
- Determines whether this object's mantissa (significand) and exponent are equal to those of another object and that other object is an arbitrary-precision binary float.
+ Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary float.
 * `boolean EqualsInternal(EFloat otherValue)`<br>
  Determines whether this object's mantissa (significand) and exponent are equal to those of another object.